sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.txt

     A readable string showing the time the animal has spent on the shelter (from the last time it entered), eg: 4 weeks.
 NoTimesReturned
-    The number of times the animal has been returned to the shelter HasValidMedia
+    The number of times the animal has been returned to the shelter AdoptionStatus
+    A readable string of the animal's status, eg: Hold, Reserved, Quarantine, Adoptable HasValidMedia
     "Yes" if the animal has a photo flagged for website generation WebMediaFilename